dpa99c/phonegap-launch-navigator/README.md

 - On Android, this plugin uses [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to geocode input addresses to lat/lon coordinates in order to support navigation apps which only allow input locations to be specified as lat/lon coordinates.
 - Google now requires that an API key be specified in order to use the Geocoding API, so you'll need to obtain an API key and specify it via the `GOOGLE_API_KEY_FOR_ANDROID` plugin variable during plugin installation.
 - For more information on how to obtain an API key, see the [Google documentation](https://developers.google.com/maps/documentation/geocoding/get-api-key).
+- Don't place any application restrictions on the key, otherwise geodecoding will fail.

 ## OKHTTP Library
 - This plugin uses the [OKHTTP library](https://square.github.io/okhttp/) on Android to access Google's remote Geocoding API service